EEOB-BioData/BCB546X-R/_episodes/01-rstudio-intro.md

 Welcome to the R portion of the Software Carpentry workshop.

-Throughout this lesson, we're going to teach you some of the fundamentals of the R language as well as some best practices for organizing code for scientific projects that will make your life easier.
+Throughout this lesson, you're going to learn some of the fundamentals of the R language as well as some best practices for organizing code for scientific projects that will make your life easier.